Duke Town: Later history

 The British outlawed their involvement in the slave trade in 1807, though slave traders from other European nations, such as Spain, continued to buy slaves at Calabar until 1841.
 In that year, King Eyamba V of Duke Town and King Eyo of Creek Town signed a treaty agreeing to stop their involvement in the slave trade.
 With the suppression of the slave trade, palm oil and palm kernels became the main exports.

 In 1846 a Christian mission was established by the United Presbyterian Church between Duke Town and Henshaw town, with the support of King Eyo.
 The mission was headed by Rev. Hope Masterton Waddell with support from Hugh Goldie, who wrote an account of Calabar in his 1890 book Calabar and its Mission.
 That year the chiefs requested British protection for Calabar, but the reply from Lord Palmerston, received in 1848, was that it was not necessary or advisable to grant the request.
 The British said they would treat the people of Calabar favorably if they would give up their practice of human sacrifice.
 At the time, it was common for wives and slaves of an important man to be sacrificed upon his death.

 On the death of King Eyamba in 1847, it was proposed that King Eyo become sole ruler, which the British favored.
 However, Duke Town's leaders did not agree, and selected Archibong Duke as the new king.
 In 1850, both kings agreed to suppress human sacrifice.

 British influence continued to grow, as did acceptance of Christianity.
 The chiefs of Akwa Akpa placed themselves under British protection in 1884.
-King Archibong III of Calabar Kingdom was crowned in 1878 with a regalia sent directly by Queen Victoria of United Kingdom.
+King Archibong III of Calabar Kingdom was crowned in 1878 with a regalia sent directly by Queen Victoria of the United Kingdom.

 From 1884 until 1906 Old Calabar was the headquarters of the Niger Coast Protectorate, after which Lagos became the main center.
 Now called Calabar, the city remained an important port shipping ivory, timber, beeswax, and palm produce until 1916, when the railway terminus was opened at Port Harcourt, 145 km to the west.